Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Application

-Hence, from the preprocessing stage, we obtain $n = 484$ triangular meshes $\M^\calT_i$ consisting of $s=64$K vertices in correspondence across subjects and a set of triangular faces defining how these vertices are connected to define the surfaces.
-By classical Generalized Procrustes Analysis \parencite{Dryden2016}, translation, rigid rotation, and scale were removed from the data, while jointly estimating a template $\M^\calT$, which is also a triangular mesh with $s=64$K vertices in correspondence with those of the individual subjects.
+As a result of the preprocessing stage, we obtain $n = 484$ triangle meshes $\{\M^\calT_i\}$ consisting of $s=64$K vertices in correspondence across subjects, along with a set of triangular faces defining how these vertices are connected to delineate the surfaces.
+By classical Generalized Procrustes Analysis \parencite{dryden2016statistical}, translation, rigid rotation, and scale were removed from the data, while jointly estimating a template $\M^\calT$, which is also a triangle mesh with $s=64$K vertices in correspondence with those of the individual subjects.
 Each surface has been moreover coupled with cortical thickness measurements at the mesh vertices, which we model as a real piecewise linear continuous function $z^{\calT}_i$ over the mesh $\M^{\calT}_i$.